Mahwish-Lia/Structure-and-Theories-of-TVET/GOVET _German Dual VET system.md

 </div>

---{{1}}--
-The vocational certificate opens doors across Germany with a nationally recognized qualification.

 ---

 ### 🚀 Career Opportunities

 --{{0}}--
-Completing dual VET opens multiple pathways for career development.
+Completing dual VET opens multiple pathways for career development.Dual VET is not a dead end.
+It provides a solid foundation for lifelong learning and career advancement.

 <div style="background-color: #e8f5e9; padding: 20px; border-radius: 10px;">